-The vehicle has a shoulder belt height adjuster for the driver and right front passenger seating positions.
+The vehicle has a shoulder belt height adjuster for the driver and front outboard passenger seating positions.

 Adjust the height so the shoulder portion of the belt is on the shoulder but not falling off of it.
 The belt should be close to but not contacting the neck.
 Improper shoulder belt height adjustment could reduce the effectiveness of the safety belt in a crash.
-See How to Wear Safety Belts Properly on page 3-14.
+See How to Wear Safety Belts Properly \$ 57.

 To move it down, push down on the release button and move the height adjuster to the desired position.
-You can move the height adjuster up by pushing up on the shoulder belt quide.
+You can move the height adjuster up by pushing up on the shoulder belt guide.